Angioedema: Hereditary

 In hereditary angioedema (HAE), specific stimuli that have previously led to attacks may need to be avoided in the future.
 It does not respond to antihistamines, corticosteroids, or epinephrine.
 Acute treatment consists of C1-INH (C1-esterase inhibitor) concentrate from donor blood, which must be administered intravenously.
 In an emergency, fresh frozen blood plasma, which also contains C1-INH, can also be used.
 However, in most European countries, C1-INH concentrate is only available to patients who are participating in special programmes.
 The medications ecallantide and icatibant may be used to treat attacks.
 In 2017 these medications cost between 5,700 and 14,000 US$ per dose in the United States, prices that tripled in two years.
 In those given icatibant, specialists monitor is recommended.

-Acquired
+Acquired, HAE types I and II, and nonhistaminergic

 In acquired angioedema, HAE types I and II, and nonhistaminergic angioedema, antifibrinolytics such as tranexamic acid or ε-aminocaproic acid may be effective.
 Cinnarizine may also be useful because it blocks the activation of C4 and can be used in patients with liver disease, whereas androgens cannot.

-Prophylaxis
+Prophylaxis for HAE

 Future attacks of HAE can be prevented by the use of androgens such as danazol, oxandrolone or methyltestosterone.
 These agents increase the level of aminopeptidase P, an enzyme that inactivates kinins; kinins (especially bradykinin) are responsible for the manifestations of angioedema.

 In 2018, the U.S. Food and Drug Administration approved lanadelumab, an injectable monoclonal antibody, to prevent attacks of HAE types I and II in people over age 12.
 Lanadelumab inhibits the plasma enzyme kallikrein, which liberates the kinins bradykinin and kallidin from their kininogen precursors and is produced in excess in individuals with HAE types I and II.